Jerrysuper123/JestUnitTestNotes/README.md

 ```

 ## What is the difference between null and undefined in virtual DOM assertion
-Sure!
-Here's a simpler explanation of the difference between `null` and `undefined` in virtual DOM testing:

 In **Jest** testing with `@testing-library/react`, the matcher **`toBeInTheDocument()`** is used to check if an element **exists** in the DOM (virtual DOM in this case).
 It confirms that the element is present and part of the DOM tree.

 ### Key Differences Between `toBeInTheDocument()` and Other Matchers: